Excalibur (film): Reception

 The "Sword in the Stone" sculpture, located at Cahir Castle, one of the filming locations.
 It was created by local stonemason Philip Quinn and bears the names of local people who appeared as extras.

 Excalibur was the number one film in the United States during its opening weekend, eventually grossing $34,967,437 in the United States and Canada, ranking as the 18th highest-grossing film of the year.
-On review aggregator Rotten Tomatoes, it holds a 73% score based on 95 reviews, with an average rating of 7.0/10.
+On review aggregator Rotten Tomatoes, it holds a 73% score based on 99 reviews.
+The film's critics consensus states, "John Boorman's operatic, opulent take on the legend of King Arthur is visually remarkable, and features strong performances from an all-star lineup of British thespians."
 On Metacritic, it has a weighted average score of 56 out of 100 based on reviews from 10 critics.

 Roger Ebert called it both a "wondrous vision" and "a mess".
 Elaborating further, Ebert wrote that the film was "a record of the comings and goings of arbitrary, inconsistent, shadowy figures who are not heroes but simply giants run amok.
 Still, it's wonderful to look at".
 Vincent Canby wrote that while Boorman took Arthurian myths seriously, "he has used them with a pretentiousness that obscures his vision."
 In her review in The New Yorker, Pauline Kael wrote that the film had its own "crazy integrity", adding that the imagery was "impassioned" with a "hypnotic quality".
 According to her, the dialogue was "near-atrocious".
 She concluded by writing that "Excalibur is all images flashing by...
 We miss the dramatic intensity that we expect the stories to have, but there's always something to look at".